Scarlett Johansson Denies ‘Ghost In The Shell’s Motoko Kusanagi Should Be Asian

 It appears that the creators of Ghost in the Shell wanted to convey that the future will belong to the machines that will have the intelligence to think and control the prosthetic bodies in the real world.
 The futuristic scenario is reminiscent of sci-fi movies like The Matrix, Robocop, and The Bourne film series.

 The film’s first trailer has been released, showing Scarlett Johansson with a steely appearance due to the special effects used.
-In addition, the filmmakers have been criticized for using special effects and make-up to make white American actors look more Asian.
+Also, the filmmakers have been criticized for using special effects and make-up to make white American actors look more Asian.
 Since Motoko is a Japanese character, there were expectations that a Japanese actress would be selected for the role.

 On the other hand, Business Insider reports that the film’s special effects are very impressive and they have added a unique dimension to Scarlett’s personality in the film.